inflearn logo

 By replacing OFFSET

-→ Consistent response speed on any page
+→ Consistent response speed for any page

 Performance Pitfalls of Relationship Mapping